ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/ScienceFieldMosaicking.rst

 are combined.

 Finally, the mosaics of all fields and/or tiles are combined to form a single mosaic image for the scheduling block.
+This second stage of mosaicking is not done if there is only a single field in the measurement set.

+Additionally, if there are multiple fields in the measurement set, but they should *not* be mosaicked together (for instance, if they are quite separate locations on the sky), then you can set ``DO_MOSAIC_FIELDS=false``.
+Then the individual fields will be mosaicked but nothing more.

-This mosaicking is done for all image product types -- continuum images, continuum cubes, and spectral-line cubes.
+The mosaicking is done for all image product types -- continuum images, continuum cubes, and spectral-line cubes.
 For continuum images, the **linmos** tool is used, while the **linmos-mpi** tool is used for the cubes, allowing parallelism over the spectral channels.